Father · Son · Holy Spirit

 "Our Father" — The Most Radical Prayer in History

-When Jesus taught His disciples to address God as "Our Father" (Matt 6:9), it was startling.
-The Jewish tradition revered God's transcendence above all — to address Him with such intimacy was almost scandalous.
+When Jesus taught His disciples to address God as "Our Father," it was startling.
+First-century Judaism revered God's transcendence above all — to address Him with such intimacy was almost scandalous.
 Jesus was not being irreverent; He was revealing what the Father had always been: not a distant sovereign but a pursuing Father who "runs" to meet His returning children (Luke 15:20).
 The cross was God the Father running toward us in the most costly way imaginable.

 👑